khawja-ghouse/Document-Repository/Github_Docs/GitHub_Docs.md

 ### Chapter 1: Local Git
 #### Initial setup
-Once you’ve installed Git version 1.8 or above (as detailed in appendix A), the first thing you need to do is to tell Git your name and email (particularly before creating any commits).
+Install Git version 1.8 or above, the first thing you need to do is to tell Git your name and email (particularly before creating any commits).
 Rather than usernames, Git uses a name and an email address to identify the author of a commit.